Help with court forms

 Some of the PDF forms might not open in Firefox, Safari, Chrome, or other browsers.
 If the form won't load properly, save the PDF file (right click and choose "Save target as" or "Save link as"), and open it using Acrobat Reader on your computer.

-If you aren't able to access a PDF, check the JP Boyd on Family Law pages to see if there's a Word document file available for that form.
-You can also usually pick up printed copies of the forms from your local court registry.
+If you aren't able to access a PDF, you can usually pick up printed copies of the forms from your local court registry.

 There are example filled-out forms available for some forms on JP Boyd on Family Law:

 If you need help, see Where to get help filling out court forms.